Play Live Radio

 Available On Air Stations

-Containment of Central Coast's Madre wildfire up to 55%
+Containment of the Central Coast's Madre wildfire is now up to 62%

 Cal Fire SLO

-Firefighters are reporting major progress in efforts to control a major wildfire burning on the Central Coast.
+Firefighters are reporting major progress in efforts to control the Madre Fire burning in San Luis Obispo County.

 The fire began last Wednesday about 20 miles northwest of New Cuyama.
 It forced the closure of Highway 166 between Santa Maria and New Cuyama.
 However, the highway reopened Tuesday night.

-More than 1500 people are now involved in the firefighting effort.
-One structure has been reported destroyed, and one firefighter injured.
+One structure has been destroyed, and one firefighter has been injured.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.